Popular Types of Kitchen Countertops

 - Solid-colored slabs will show seams

 Granite landed on the kitchen scene a little over two decades ago and remains popular.
 It’s a close second behind the number one choice, engineered stone, according to a survey from the National Kitchen and Bath Association.
-Why does granite endure?
-It combines unique beauty with durability and low maintenance.
+Why do granite countertops endure?
+Simply put, they combine unique beauty with durability and low maintenance.
 The natural grain means no two slabs will be identical.
 While very hard and impervious to heat, granite is porous, so it needs to be sealed at least annually—easy enough with hand application by sponge.

 - Resists high heat

 - Comes in a range of colors and grains

 - Each slab has a unique appearance

 - Maintains its value if well cared for, including sealing annually

 - Expensive, but popular colors come in lower prices

 - Shows wear from knives and spills like vinegar, citrus juice, and oils, so use a cutting board on top

 - Requires regular maintenance, which a DIY project with a sealant and a sponge can accomplish